Azure/ResourceModules/modules/db-for-postgre-sql/flexible-server/README.md

 ### Parameter: `managedIdentities`

 The managed identity definition for this resource.
-User-assigned identity is required if 'cMKKeyName' is not empty.
+Required if 'cMKKeyName' is not empty.
 - Required: No
 - Type: object